sql-machine-learning/elasticdl/doc/architecture_design.md

 ElasticDL uses the master-worker architecture.
 The master node plays the master role in two aspects.

 1. It's the master of the cluster.
-It manages the lifecycle of the worker pod, starts the worker pod, listens to the pod event and relaunches the terminated worker pod if necessary.
+It manages the lifecycle of all the worker pods, starts the worker pod, listens to the pod event and relaunches the terminated worker pod if necessary.
 2. It's the master of the model training process.
    * Partition the training/evaluation data into mutiple shards.
    * Generate the training/evaluation tasks from the data shards.